Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

+\item The previous remark is of significant importance in other prospective multilinear problems involving inverse theorems lacking polynomial bounds.
+At this moment, it is believed that addressing pointwise convergence problems for multilinear averages involving general polynomial iterates, in the best possible scenario, will rely on inverse theorems involving subpolynomial bounds.
+From this perspective, the weighted multilinear polynomial averages in this paper serve as toy models to identify these difficulties and develop new robust tools beyond additive combinatorics to understand the new challenges that arise with inverse theorems involving subpolynomial bounds.

-\item We develop a multilinear Rademacher-Menshov inequality (see Lemma \ref{mil}) alongside an arithmetic multilinear estimate (see Lemma \ref{lend1}).
-The former is employed to prove the major arcs estimates for the low-frequency case at a small scale, while the latter addresses the major arcs estimates for the low-frequency case at a large scale.
-Moreover, these results can be viewed as generalizations of the bilinear Rademacher-Menshov inequality and the arithmetic bilinear estimate established in \cite[Lemma 8.1 and Theorem 9.9]{KMT22}, but they cannot be trivially derived from the arguments presented in that work.
+\item In order to break the bilinear barrier from \cite{KMTT24} and to compensate for the lack of polynomial bounds in our multilinear Weyl inequality, we adopt the approach of low/high frequencies from \cite{KMPWW24}.
+The high-frequencies are handled in much the same way as in \cite{KMPWW24}.
+For the low-frequency regime, we proceed analogously to the approach in \cite{KMT22, KMTT24}, developing a multilinear Rademacher-Menshov inequality (see Lemma \ref{mil}) together with an arithmetic multilinear estimate (see Theorem \ref{lend1}).
+The former is employed to prove the major arc estimates for the low-frequency case at a small scale, while the latter addresses the major arc estimates for the low-frequency case at a large scale.